 “What was it that you wanted to show me?”
 Taryn asked drawing Rachael’s attention.

 “Here,” the two swapped hands, as Rachael now held the note and Taryn the camera.
 “I was at the Shrine’s graveyard.
 I thought I saw something.
 And I think there’s something in the photo too, but I can’t make it out.”

 Taryn enlarged the image on her camera, but it was far too pixilated to make out.
 “May I borrow your laptop?” when Rachael nodded, Taryn hooked her camera up to Rachael’s PC, since Taryn had decided to leave her’s at home.
-On top of which, Rachael’s had programs that were also on her computer at home, making the adjustment of images much easier.
+On top of which, Rachael’s had programs that could make adjustments of photos.

 After doing a few things, Taryn managed to not only enlarge the image on the bigger screen, but also clean up the pixelated image making it far crisper.
 She stopped and stared at it, not saying a word.

 Rachael had indeed caught something on Taryn’s camera.
 In the far back corner of the old cemetery, stood a woman.
 Barely visible to the naked eye with how see-through she was.
 Seeing this, finding the note in her bra, the constant feeling of being watched.
 And the odd, almost foreboding note that had been left with her food, now began to correlate in Taryn’s mind.